Sambodhi-Roy/Sambodhi-Roy/README.md

-<h1>👋 Hi, I’m Sambodhi, a freshman at IIITM, Gwalior studying B.Tech in Mathematics and Scientific Computing .</h1>
+<h1>👋 Hi, I’m Sambodhi, a sophomore at IIITM, Gwalior studying B.Tech in Mathematics and Scientific Computing .</h1>

 - 👀 I’m a curious individual always seeking to expand my knowledge and skills in various domains of software development.<br>